Windham, Maine: Railroad

 The canal fell into disuse after the Portland and Ogdensburg Railway was completed through South Windham and Newhall in 1875.
 Maine Central Railroad leased the railway as their Mountain Division in 1888.
 Availability of year-round transportation encouraged C.A.
 Brown and Company to build a large brick wood-paper board factory at South Windham in 1875.
 Androscoggin Pulp Company purchased the factory, and the industrial village of South Windham developed around the pulp mill.
 By 1886, the town also produced felt, boots and shoes, carriages, harness, coffins, clothing and wooden ware.
 On April 4, 1919, the legislature passed an act creating the Reformatory for Men at South Windham.
 It is now the Maine Correctional Center, a minimum to medium security facility for men and women.

 Highway

 Designation of the transcontinental Roosevelt Trail in 1919 (identified as United States Route 302 since 1935) encouraged increasing numbers of automobile tourists to drive through North Windham.
-Boody's store was built on the north corner of the intersection of the Roosevelt Trail and Maine State Route 115 to sell grain, groceries, and hardware.
+Boody's store was built on the northern corner of the intersection of the Roosevelt Trail and Maine State Route 115 to sell grain, groceries, and hardware.
 The crossroads village of North Windham has expanded into the commercial center of town through increasing automobile use by Sebago Lake vacationers and suburban Portland commuters.